 - Source water for use on site (e.g. cooling water or boiler water)

 - Cooling tower blowdown and boiler blowdown for reuse/recycling

 - Discharged water to comply with environmental regulations

 Water Treatment Using CIF®

-Our CIF® (continuous ionic filtration) technology provides continuous and concurrent physical filtration and ion exchange, in a single robust and scaling resistant process.
-It can directly treat the FGD wastewater and produces product water equivalent to water going through lime softening, multimedia filtration, and ion exchange polishing processes.
-Using CIF®, high water recovery is achieved and cost is typically reduced by 50%.
+Our innovative CIF® (continuous ionic filtration) technology provides continuous and concurrent physical filtration and ion exchange, in a single robust and scaling resistant process.
+It can directly treat FGD wastewater and typically produces product water equivalent to water undergoing lime softening, multimedia filtration, and ion exchange polishing processes.
+Using CIF®, high water recovery is achieved with cost savings from a reduction in unit processes.